gs11/slack_reporter/README.md

 - Licensed users that hasn't logged in lately
 - Free users that hasn't logged in lately
+- Licensed users that are members of only one channel

 Pythonified from a bash script from [@jannylund](http://github.com/jannylund)